dcluet/Lipid_Droplets_Detector/README.md

 |Minimal number of new Particles|50|50|5|
 |Enhance signal|true|true|false|

-If you respect this structure you can add your own settings.The various parameters will be described below.
+If you respect this structure you can add your own settings.
+The various parameters will be described below.
 Once an analysis mode is selected you can modify all parameters using the main GUI.

 ![GUI](doc/GUI.jpg)